mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Enable JTAG Access to the XCKU15P

 The Innova-2's ConnectX-5 firmware and FPGA Factory/Flex Image communicate to prevent JTAG access to the FPGA Configuration Memory outside of `innova2_flex_app`.
-JTAG still works with the FPGA but access to the FPGA Configuration Memory is blocked by the ConnectX-5.
-The ConnectX-5 controls the Write-Protect pins of the MT25QU512 ICs.
-JTAG must be enabled in `innova2_flex_app` before continuing.
+JTAG must be enabled in `innova2_flex_app` before using JTAG.
 Note that if your Innova-2 already has up-to-date Factory and Flex images that work with `innova2_flex_app` (notice the `FPGA image version: 0xc1` below) then proceed to [Loading User a Image](#loading-a-user-image).

 ```Shell
 sudo mst start